vvlooking/research-impact/website/analyze-data-quick-summary.md

 - [ ] List the top three most cited documents

 ## Create a Subfolder for Figures
-Create a subfolder in the main project folder titled "Figures."
+In the main project folder, create a subfolder titled "Figures."
 Use this folder to save figures created for the report.

 ## Create Figure: "Total Citations of Documents Published Each Year"
 Create a stacked line graph to visualize the total number of citations and total number of documents published each year.
 In the script below, update the following lines with the correct file paths: `path_to_combined-deduplicated-standardized.xlsx` and `path_to_total-citations-of-documents-published-each-year.png`.
 Update the publication years for `PY >= START_YEAR, PY >= END_YEAR`, `breaks = START_YEAR:END_YEAR`, and `limits = c(START_YEAR, END_YEAR)`.